jph00/gessha.github.io/_posts/2020-01-20-hello_world.md

 ![Who?
 Me?](/images/screenshot_5.png)

 Also you, the person reading this should start blogging!
 I want to read your blog!
 I want to know the cool things you are doing!
 Just like how Jeremy and Rachel and blogging about cool things, please start blogging!
+Read Jeremy's [tutorial](https://www.fast.ai/2020/01/16/fast_template/)

 ## Who am I and what do I do